-The number of directorships held by members of the Board as at 31 December 2021 is listed in the below table (table to be provided).
-In addition, there have been no additional directorships approved by the competent authorities in respect of the Directors during the reporting period.
-The Board of Directors section on pages 107 to 113 of the 2021 Annual Report also contains information relating to directorships held by members of the Board of Directors.
+The number of directorships held by members of the Board as at 31 December 2022 is listed in the tables below.
+There have been no additional directorships approved by the competent authority in respect of the Directors during the reporting period.
+The Board of Directors section on pages 100 to 106 of the 2022 Annual Report also contains information relating to directorships held by members of the Board of Directors.